jaliagag/21_linux/k8s/course-udemy.md

 ### kube-api server

-In this lecture we will talk about the Kube-API server in kubernetes.

 Earlier we discussed that the Kube-api server is the _primary management component in kubernetes_.
 When you run a `kubectl command`, **the kubectl utility is infact reaching to the kube-apiserver**.
 The kube-api server first authenticates the request and validates it.
 It then retrieves the data from the ETCD cluster and responds back with the requested information.

 You don’t really need to use the kubectl command line.
 Instead, you could also invoke the API directly by sending a post request.